-Successful supervision, observation, evaluation, and written and verbal processing are considered the responsibility of the intern as well as the supervisors.
-The 'Internship Evaluation Form' is used for the mid-term and final evaluations; the same form is used by the intern for self-evaluation.
+Successful supervision, observation, evaluation, and written and verbal processing are considered the responsibility of the intern as well as the supervisors within a collaborative supervision model.
+The 'Internship Evaluation Form' is used for the midterm and final evaluations; the same form is used by the intern for self-evaluation.
 This form utilizes the majority of the specific skill statements as identified in the AMTA Professional Competencies document.
-At the mid-term and final evaluation time, the supervisors meet with the intern to discuss their reports.
+At the midterm and final evaluation time, the supervisors meet with the intern to discuss their reports.
 As per the AMTA National Roster Internship Guidelines, copies of these reports are sent to the student's academic institution.